koba04/jsconf-jp-presentation/packages/slide/slides/3-declarative-programming.md

 They change the DOM based on the caller DOM objects so the results depends on the caller itself not only the arguments.

-appendChild appends the argument into the caller view object. removeChild remvoves the argument from the caller view object. insertBefore appends the 1st argument before the 2nd argument.
+appendChild appends the argument into the caller view object. removeChild removes the argument from the caller view object. insertBefore appends the 1st argument before the 2nd argument.
 -->